-MLC's semester abroad program allows students to study at a university outside of the United States for a semester.
-Students who have attained sophomore status or above, have a minimum GPA of 3.0, and are current in their MLC financial obligations may apply to the semester abroad program through the study abroad coordinator in the Cultural Engagement Center.
+MLC's semester abroad program allows students to apply to, attend, and study at a university outside of the United States for a semester.
+Students who have attained sophomore status or above, have a minimum cumulative GPA of 3.0, and are current in their MLC financial obligations may apply to the semester abroad program through the study abroad coordinator in the Cultural Engagement Center.